 As with all pieces of gear, there are pros and cons for each, depending on your budget and planned use.

 Folding Versus Non-Folding Trail Trekking Poles

-The most commonly available trekking poles, and the type you will most often see in use at your next ultramarathon or mountain race, are folding poles.
+Folding poles are the most commonly available trekking poles and the type you will most often see in use at your next ultramarathon or mountain race.
 Because of the versatility and popularity of folding poles, we focused our testing on them.
 Folding poles are made of three to four sections of either carbon fiber or aluminum, with a cord threaded through the center of each piece.

-When the pole is extended, the cord tightens and the pieces lock together at reinforced joints, creating a stable, secure pole.
+The cord tightens when the pole is extended, and the pieces lock together at reinforced joints, creating a stable, secure pole.
 When not in use, the poles fold up, allowing for easy storage in or attached to your hydration pack.
 The Leki Ultratrail Fx.One Superlite can fold down to a 33-inch length, which is easy to store on most hydration packs.

 Fixed-length non-folding poles are usually the lightest poles available as they do not need the extra materials required for the construction and mechanics of folding poles.
-These poles are difficult to store on a pack, however, so you will need to carry them in hand throughout the duration of a run — which can be inconvenient on long sections of runnable or flat trail.
+However, these poles are difficult to store on a pack, so you will need to carry them in hand throughout a run — which can be inconvenient on long sections of runnable or flat trails.

 Fixed-length non-folding poles work best in settings like uphill-only events such as vertical kilometer races where the poles will be in use for the entirety of the run.
 Because their versatility is much lower than folding poles, there are very few options available for purchase, and we chose not to include these in our testing for this guide.